 Artificial Intelligence has captured the imagination of the entire world with its potential ability to solve complex societal problems of our times: universal access to healthcare and education, efficient transportation, increased efficiency in providing e-governance services to the public, etc. The Government of India has initiated widespread discussion on how India should strive to be among the top nations in the world in the AI ecosystem.
 The two-year M.Tech. in Artificial Intelligence is also a step in that direction; it aims to fill the critical needs of the industry and to fill the gap in the availability of high-end AI scientists and engineers.

 The vision of the M.Tech.
 (AI) programme is to impart rigorous training in the foundations and deep technology of Artificial Intelligence to produce graduates who can become world leaders in AI and lead India’s march towards leadership in this important area.

-This is a programme of the Division of EECS (https://eecs.iisc.ac.in) and is a joint effort of the four Departments in the Division: Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE) Departments) and Robert Bosch Centre for Cyber-Physical Systems (RBCCPS).
+This programme is offered by the Division of EECS (comprising Computer Science and Automation (CSA), Electrical Communication Engineering (ECE), Electrical Engineering (EE), and Electronic Systems Engineering (ESE) Departments) and Robert Bosch Centre for Cyber-Physical Systems (RBCCPS).
 The joint effort of the departments makes this programme more holistic and more inter-disciplinary.

-After the students join, approximately equal number of students are assigned to each of the four departments, for administrative purposes.
+After the students join, approximately equal number of students are assigned to each of the five departments, for administrative purposes.
 The structure of the programme and the academic curriculum that the students go through remain uniform for all the students irrespective of the department to which they are assigned.

 This answer is for Indian Citizens and Overseas Citizens of India.

 International Applicants see the Question 8 for International Admission.